Les séminaires auront lieu à l'

 habituellement en salle 314.

 Le séminaire est financé par le GDR "Dynamique quantique" du CNRS.

 Pour tout renseignement complémentaire, veuillez contacter les organisateurs, Hakim Boumaza, Mathieu Lewin ou Stéphane Nonnenmacher.

-This is a joint work with A. Posilicano and M. Sini.
+This is joint work with Z.Ammari and F.Nier.